Excerpt 4, A Seat for the Rabble

 Luckily for Jason son of Hexar, the captain he’d hired in Nerimba had a boastful disregard for fickle sea goddesses and bad signs.
 He was a sight to see on the quarterdeck, laughing as he manned the ship’s wheel, raining insults upon sailors.
 His ink-black skin gleamed in the sunlight as he pointed to the city that ran from shore to shore.

 “Do you smell it?” his captain, Merman Jarrod, shouted against a blustery wind.
 “The smell of land, my friend!”

 Jason wrinkled his nose, cringing.
 The smell of Shit Street, more like, he pondered.
 The rank reached them a mile out from port.
 He squinted at the tiny fishermen about their business up and down the fingers of damp wooden piers.
-The flotsam of loose planks and city refuse accumulated in sludge patches along the shore.
-Behind the smoke-strewn city loomed the curtain wall of the Silver Walls, shining with pearl light as it had for thousands of years.
+The flotsam of loose planks and city refuse coalesced along the shore.
+Behind the smoke-strewn city loomed the tall curtain wall of the Silver Walls, shining with pearl light as it had for thousands of years.

 “You see?
 Merman Jarrod show you the way,” the captain roared to Jason from his deck.
 For added effect, he grabbed his crotch and lunged at the nearest Geghanese sailor, howling like a deranged wolf.
 “Awoooooh!
 You see?
 Awooooooh!
 Fuck your bitch goddess, you scabs!
 I give my seed to her mouth!
 Merman Jarrod knows no sea goddess, for he does not care.”